MISSION

 ```

-(both validations run in the helper, not the slash command).
-Verify
+absolute path — both validations run in the helper, not the slash command).

-exit 0; on non-zero, surface stderr and abort (the chain is half-built;
+Verify exit 0; on non-zero, surface stderr and abort (the chain is

-do not run Phase F until state is durable).
+half-built; do not run Phase F until state is durable).
+On Tier 0, after the

 This block is the authoritative parent-side protocol.
 It is written here

-AND on every backgrounded Task completion.
-The hook backstop (§T5) is
+every background-Bash completion notification.
+The hook backstop (§T5) is the

-the safety net if the parent fails to follow this.
+safety net if the parent fails to follow this.
+(Tier 0 has no watcher and

 ```